cloudfoundry/stratos/website/docs/overview.md

 sidebar_label: Overview
 ---

-The Stratos Console provides a web-based UI to allow developers and administrators to manage their applications and cloud foundry deployment(s).
+Stratos provides a web-based UI to allow developers and administrators to manage their applications and cloud foundry deployment(s).

 It is designed to manage one or more Cloud Foundry deployments.
 It does so by managing "endpoints", where each endpoint is a reference to a Cloud Foundry deployment.
 The notion of an endpoint is not specific to Cloud Foundry, allowing Stratos to connect to other service types in the future.